Get

 Conclusion

 Most dogs can eat grain-free diets without a problem, but there does seem to be a correlation between such a diet and the development of secondary DCM.
 That said, no solid conclusions have been made and no organization, not even the FDA, has made an official statement against special diets that do not include grains.
-Still, it’s best to consult with your veterinarian when it comes to deciding what kind of food your dog should be eating.
+Still, it’s best to consult with a veterinarian when it comes to deciding what kind of food your dog should be eating.

 Featured Image Credit: 279photo Studio, Shutterstock